jaggzh/foss-license-reference/README.md

 ## Why this exists

 1. License comparison charts on the web are either wrong, incomplete, or hosted on someone's Geocities page
-2. gpl.org has a habit of going offline at inconvenient moments
-3. Sometimes you just want to grab the actual license text without clicking through 47 "I Accept" dialogs
+2. Really.. you just want to get on with your project.

 ## Features

 - **Fallback mirrors**: SPDX GitHub → CDN → Original sources (in that order of reliability)
 - **Timeout handling**: 5-second curl timeouts because life's too short
-- **Case-insensitive lookups**: `mit` = `MIT` = `MiT` (we're not barbarians)
-- **Verbose mode**: For when you want to see the sausage being made
+- **Verbose mode**: Quickly see what the License terms mean

 <div align="center">
   <em>Verify License URLs</em><br>